EyasuTeshome/shifttracker/job-search/peer-interview-practice/example_input_lesson.md

 As always - before taking any action - read the coding challenge description.
 Then apply the following guidelines:

-1. Write down example input and expected output.
+1. **Write down example input and expected output**.
 You can use pseudocode or just make a note as a comment in your code.
     - For example: if your task is to count all even numbers in an array, you can write down:
         - Input: [2,5,7,8,34], output: 3
         - [22,13,67,29,11]  ---> 1
-2. Confirm with the interviewer that your understanding is correct.
+2. **Confirm with the interviewer that your understanding is correct**.
 Do it with a written text as it is less prone to misunderstanding.

 ---